 A baby gate will give your cat the chance to escape an excitable baby when he starts learning to crawl.
-Some baby gates even have an integrated cat door opening to allow your cat to come and go easily.
+Some baby gates even have an integrated cat flap opening to allow your cat to come and go easily.

 Playing with your cat

 If you normally spend a lot of time playing with your cat, you will need to consider reducing the amount of time you spend with them prior to the arrival of your baby.
 Gradually reduce the amount of time you spend with them, taking into account how much time you think you’ll be able to spend with them when the baby arrives.

 Have treats on standby to give to your cat to reward good behaviour.
 Start this reward scheme before the baby arrives and continue it once you bring your new baby home.
 Good behaviour includes when your cat is relaxing or when he is playing with a toy on his own.